30 Seconds to Mars (album): Background and recording

 By 1998, Thirty Seconds to Mars was performing gigs at small American venues and clubs.
 When they first started, lead vocalist Jared Leto did not allow his vocation as a Hollywood actor to be used in promotion of the band.
 They played their first concerts under different names, before finally settling on the name "Thirty Seconds to Mars", which was taken from a rare manuscript titled Argus Apocraphex.
 During this period, the band recorded demo tracks such as "Valhalla" and "Revolution", or "Jupiter" and "Hero", which later appeared on the debut album as "Fallen" and "Year Zero" respectively, but also "Buddha for Mary".
 Their work led to a number of record labels being interested in signing Thirty Seconds to Mars, which eventually signed to Immortal Records.
 In 1999, Virgin Records entered into the contract.

 The work of Thirty Seconds to Mars generated the interest of record producer Bob Ezrin, who had previously worked on several groundbreaking projects, including The Wall by Pink Floyd, Love It to Death by Alice Cooper, and Destroyer by Kiss.
-Thirty Seconds to Mars contacted Ezrin because they felt that he had the ability to help them achieve their own vision and create a distinct sound; moreover, the band's members grew up listing to his work with Pink Floyd, Kiss and Alice Cooper.
+Thirty Seconds to Mars contacted Ezrin because they felt that he had the ability to help them achieve their own vision and create a distinct sound; moreover, the band's members grew up listening to his work with Pink Floyd, Kiss and Alice Cooper.
 Brian Virtue, who had previously worked with Jane's Addiction, joined the band and Ezrin in producing the record.